Izu–Bonin–Mariana arc: Behavior and composition of the Western Pacific plate

 Everything on the Pacific plate that enters the IBM trench is subducted.
 The next section discusses some modifications of the lithosphere just prior to its descent and the age and composition of oceanic crust and sediments on the Pacific plate adjacent to the trench.
-In addition to subducted sediments and crust of the Pacific plate, there is also a very substantial volume of material from the overriding IBM forearc that is lost to the subduction zone by tectonic erosion (Von Huene, Ranero & Vannucchi 2004).
+In addition to subducted sediments and crust of the Pacific plate, there is also a very substantial volume of material from the overriding IBM forearc that is lost to the subduction zone by tectonic erosion.

 IBM Trench and outer trench swell

 Geologic relations around the Mariana Trench.
 Upper left map shows regional setting.
 Dashed box in regional map (upper left) shows area of detail shown in upper right map.
 Upper right map shows features up to about 100 km on either side of central Mariana Trench.
 Dashed line shows location of multichannel seismic reflection line 53-53, which is interpreted in lower cross section.
 Flexure-related faults are outlined in black.
-Lower figure is a cross-section of the shallow Mariana Subduction Zone along MCS Line 53–54 with numerically annotated features (Oakley, Taylor & Moore 2008).
+Lower figure is a cross-section of the shallow Mariana Subduction Zone along MCS Line 53–54 with numerically annotated features.

 The oceanic trench and the associated outer trench swell mark where Pacific Plate begins its descent into the IBM Subduction Zone.
 The IBM trench is where the Pacific Plate lithosphere begins to sink.
 The IBM trench is devoid of any significant sediment fill; the ~400 m or so thickness of sediments is completely subducted with the downgoing plate.
 The IBM outer trench swell rises to about 300 m above the surrounding seafloor just before the trench.
 The lithosphere that is about to descend into a trench starts to bend just outboard of the trench; the seafloor is elevated into a broad swell that is a few hundred meters high and referred to as the "outer trench bulge" or "outer trench rise".
 The about-to-be subducted plate is highly faulted, allowing seawater to penetrate into the plate interior, where hydration of mantle peridotite may generate serpentinite.
 Serpentinite thus generated may carry water deep into the mantle as a result of subduction.